 Concern about estate tax is one of the primary reasons people create irrevocable life insurance trusts.
 The ILIT can be a powerful tool for avoiding or reducing your estate tax burden.
 But do you even need to worry about estate tax in the first place?

 Currently, over 99% of estates will not owe federal estate tax.
-For deaths in 2020, your estate’s total assets (meaning all of your property at the time of death) would have to total $11.58 million in order to trigger federal estate tax.
-For deaths in 2021, this threshold number is $11.7 million.
-In other words, federal estate tax isn’t a concern for most Americans.
+For deaths in 2022, your estate's total assets (meaning all of your property at the time of death) would have to total $12.06 million in order to trigger federal estate tax.
+In other words, federal estate tax isn't a concern for most Americans.
 That said, the threshold amount might not always be so high in the future; the federal estate tax exemption amount is subject to the political climate.
 Moreover, some states impose separate state estate taxes at much lower thresholds.

 How an Irrevocable Life Insurance Trust Works